neil7057/all-about-autism/README.md

 ### Landing Page
 * Landing page image
-    * This will be
-    * A video from the National autistic society.
+    * This is an intruduction to Autism and contains carious information about characteristics, diagnosis and covers all the most important topics
     * This will help to immediately show the user what the website is about.
     <br>
     <details><summary>Landing Page</summary>